programacion-ensamblador

 • Comments

-The process of translating Assembly to binary code is carried out through the assembling process (it is precisely this process that gives the programming language its name).
+The process of translating Assembly language into binary code is performed through the assembly process (it is precisely this process that gives the programming language its name).

-The assembling process uses a table of instructions and their equivalent opcodes to convert the instructions written in Assembly to binary code.
+The assembly process uses a table of instructions and their equivalent opcodes to convert the instructions written in Assembly into binary code.

-For example, if during assembly the instruction ADD is found in the source code, it will look in the instruction table for the corresponding addition operation in binary code and generate the necessary binary code for the processor to execute that operation.
+For example, if during assembly it encounters the ADD instruction in the source code, it will look up the corresponding addition operation in binary code in the instruction table and generate the necessary binary code for the processor to execute that operation.

-The language Assembly is a very low-level programming language that is used to program systems that require precise control over processor resources.
+Assembly language is a very low-level programming language used to program systems that require precise control over processor resources.

 Assembly language is not frequently used today.
-But it is still employed to program systems where precise control over processor resources is needed, such as in operating systems, device drivers, and real-time software.
+But it is still used to program systems where precise control over processor resources is needed, such as in operating systems, device drivers, and real-time software.